-1 ANSI PROCEDURES FOR DETERMINATION OF U.S. INT
+ANSI PROCEDURES FOR DETERMINATION OF U.S. INTEREST IN ISO TECHNICAL ۷

-ACTIVITIES

-1.1 Definitions
+.
+1 1.1 Definitions

 1.2 New Field of ISO Technical Activity

-1.3 DETERMINATION OF U.S. MEMBERSHIP STATUS IN ISO COMMI
+1.3 DETERMINATION OF U.S. MEMBERSHIP STATUS IN ISO COMMITTEE

-1.4 ISSUING INVITATIONS AND CONDUCTING MEETINGS OF ISO TE
+1.4 ISSUING INVITATIONS AND CONDUCTING MEETINGS OF ISO COMMITTEES AND WORKING GROUPS IN THE

-IN THE UNITED STATES
+United States

-1.5 ACCEPTANCE OF ISO SECRETARIATS
+1.5 ACCEPTANCE OF ISO COMMITTEE SECRETARIATS

-1.6 ANSI OVERSIGHT OF U.S. SECRETARIATS TO ISO ACTIVITIES -
+1.6 ANSI OVERSIGHT OF U.S. SECRETARIATS TO ISO COMMITTEES

 1.7 Transfer or Relinquishment of a U.S. Held Secretariat

-2 FORMATION AND ACCREDITATION OF U.S. TAGS FOR
+2 FORMATION AND ACCREDITATION OF U.S. TAGS FOR ISO

-2.1 FORMATION OF A U.S. TAG -
+2.1 FORMATION OF A U.S. TAG

-2.2 U.S. TAGs
+2.2 U.S. TAGS

-2.3 U.S. TAG Administrator
+2.3 U.S. TAG ADMINISTRATOR

-2.4 APPLICATION FOR ACCREDITATION OF THE U.S. TAG AND FOR
+2.4 APPLICATION FOR ACCREDITATION OF THE U.S. TAG AND FOR APPROVAL OF THE U.S. TAG ADMINI

-AND INITIAL MEMBERSHIP OF THE U.S. TAG -
+AND INITIAL MEMBERSHIP OF THE U.S. TAG

-2.5 ACCREDITATION OF U.S. TAGS -

-2.6 APPEAL OF AN EXSC DECISION 18 18
+2.6 APPEAL OF AN EXSC DECISION

-3 APPEALS 18 18
+• APPEALS

+s
-3.1 RIGHT TO APPEAL 18 18

-3.2 APPEALS MECHANISM
+3.1 RIGHT TO APPEAL 3.2 APPEALS MECHANISM

-ANNEX A: MODEL OPERATING PROCEDURES FOR U.S. T
+A NNEX A: MODEL OPERATING PROCEDURES FOR U.S. TAGS TO ANSI FOR ISO ACTIVI TIES20

 A1 GENERAL

 A2 FUNCTIONS AND RESPONSIBILITIES

 A3 U.S. TAG ADMINISTRATOR

-A4 Officers
+A4 OFFICERS

-A5 MEMBERSHIP

-A6 Meetings
+A5 Membership A6 Meetings

-A7 Voting
+A6 MEETINGS

 A8 TERMINATION OF U.S. TAG

 A9 COMMUNICATIONS

 A10 APPEALS

-A11 Antitrust Policy
+A11 ANTITRUST POLICY

-A12 PARLIAMENTARY PROCEDURES
+A12 PARLIAMENTARY PROCEDURES 26

-ANNEX B: CRITERIA FOR THE DEVELOPMENT AND COC
+NNEX B: CRITERIA FOR THE DEVELOPMENT AND COORDINATION OF U.S. POSITION

-THE INTERNATIONAL STANDARDIZATION ACTIVITIES (
+T THE INTERNATIONAL STANDARDIZATION ACTIVITIES OF THE ISO AND IEC 27

-B1 APPLICABILITY AND ANTITRUST POLICY -
+B1 APPLICABILITY 27

-B2 International Requirements -
+B2 International Requirements

-B3 General -
+B3 GENERAL

-B4 Criteria for Organization
+B4 CRITERIA FOR ORGANIZATION

 B5 CRITERIA FOR OPERATION

 B6 GUIDELINES FOR DETERMINING A U.S. VOTING POSITION

-B7 CRITERIA FOR APPROVAL OF U.S. POSITIONS ON INTERNATIONAL
+B7 CRITERIA FOR APPROVAL OF U.S. POSITIONS ON INTERNATIONAL STANDARDS ACTIVITIES

-B8 Participation in the formulation of U.S. positions

-B9 Criteria for Appeals 31 31
+B9 CRITERIA FOR APPEALS